Drew Brees: Personal life

 Brees's mother, Mina Brees, died on August 7, 2009, at age 59, from a prescription drug overdose.
 The death was ruled a suicide.
 Brees was briefly excused from training camp for a "family matter".
 In 2006, Brees described their relationship as "nonexistent" ever since he refused to hire his mother as his agent when he entered the NFL, saying that she undercut his dealings with other agents and tried to sell a book about him to Sports Illustrated without his knowledge, and later that year he told her to stop using his picture in TV commercials during her campaign for the Texas 3rd Court of Appeals.
 After her death, Brees stated that this quote was three years old and that his relationship with his mother had been improving.
 In his autobiography, released almost a year later, he wrote that their relationship had been on the mend and that she had been looking forward to meeting his son, her first grandchild.

 In April 2010, Brees was voted by fans as the cover athlete of EA Sports Madden NFL 11 video game.

 Brees wears #9 on his uniform in honor of late baseball player Ted Williams.

 Brees is sometimes known by the nicknames "Breesus" by Saints fans and "Cool Brees", which he acquired during his younger years for his calmness under pressure.

 On March 30, 2010, Brees became the national spokesperson for AdvoCare International, a multi-level marketing company, which produces weight management, nutritional supplement, and personal care products.

 Brees owns a variety of restaurant businesses.
 In May 2015, he purchased a 25% stake in "Walk-On's Bistreaux & Bar", a sports bar that originated in Baton Rouge and is currently expanding their franchising into other Gulf Coast states.
 In 2019, he opened a Walk-On's restaurant in Midland, Texas.
 During initial talks with Walk-On's, Brees said that he was interested in bringing over some of the lessons that he had learned as a Jimmy John's franchise owner.
 He currently owns nine Jimmy John's stores with a tenth under construction as of August 2019.
 Carl Buergler, Jimmy John's director of operations, played football at Purdue with Brees.

-When Brees broke the NFL record for all-time passing yards, he sent a personalized football and letter to those players that helped him reach the milestone.

 Brees utilizes former Major League Baseball player and coach Tom House as his mechanics coach.

 In 2019, Brees partnered with San Diego Surf Sports to help with the local youth sports scene in the San Diego area.